Buying Solar Panels? What to Avoid

 Firstly, “The only benefits from solar investment are what your power company prints on your bill.”

-Most consumers are adamant with the fact that the real benefits of solar PV system are simply ‘invisible’, and ideally, can’t be printed on your bill.
+Most consumers are adamant with the fact that the real benefits of a solar PV system are merely ‘invisible’, and ideally, can’t be printed on your bill.
 It’s worth noting that currently, paybacks on solar panels are faster than ever before.

-Listen, this can only happen if you signed up for a gross feed-in tariff over 4 years ago.
-With the Australian feed-in tariffs floating at about 6-8c per kWh mark, it’s obvious that the days when a solar panel was a sure license to print money are long gone.
+Listen, this can only happen if you signed up for a gross feed-in tariff over four years ago.
+With the Australian feed-in tariffs floating at about 6-8c per kWh mark, it’s evident that the days when a solar panel was a certain license to print money are long gone.

 However, this doesn’t mean households and businesses can’t significantly cut their electricity bills using solar—my recent electricity bill was just $49 for an 8-person household.